 It is imperative to understand that customer habits vary from country to country.
 They have different tastes and habits as per their culture and traditions.

-That’s the reason why most of the brands become fail at a global level.
+That’s the reason why most brands become fail at a global level.

 2. Brand Position